capensisma/Herald/README.md

 A notifications pattern straight out of Telescope!

-Herald lets you easily send messages to any recipient via couriers within your app.
-A courier can use any number of media such as in app notifications or email.
-(Coming soon) Couriers will respect user preferences and only send messages on the media they allow.
+Herald lets you easily send messages to any number of recipients via nay courier included within your app by simply supplying the courier, recipient list, and data.

+The message data will be transmitted via all media (email, in-app-messaging, and/or other) common to both the courier and each recipient's preferences.
+Additionally, the courier will properly format each message's data appropriate to the media being utilized.).

 #### The current extension packages